NoahBres/LearnRoadRunner/docs/trajectory-sequence.md

 ## `.UNSTABLE_addDisplacementMarkerOffset(offset, MarkerCallback)`

 This function allows you to set a marker at the current displacement plus the offset.
-This differs from `addDisplacementMarker(double, MarkerCallback)` because the double in that function runs `x` displacement relative to the _ENTIRE_ trajectory while `.UNSTABLE_addDisplacementMarkerOffset(offset, MarkerCallback)` runs `x` displacement relative to where it was called.
+This differs from `.addDisplacementMarker(double, MarkerCallback)` because the double in that function runs `x` displacement relative to the _ENTIRE_ trajectory while `.UNSTABLE_addDisplacementMarkerOffset(offset, MarkerCallback)` runs `x` displacement relative to where it was called.
 The `.UNSTABLE_addDisplacementMarkerOffset(offset, MarkerCallback)` with an offset of zero is equivalent in functionality to `.addDisplacementMarker(MarkerCallback)`

 ```java{5,14}
 // Example 1